 First announced in January, Ford has provided a few more details from its engineering team on its coming refresh of the F-150 lineup.
 The automaker says the new design takes cues from its Super Duty lineup, giving the half-ton truck what the automaker calls a “tougher,” “more capable” look.

 Ford says customer feedback played a big role in the new F-150’s design process.
-The automaker’s truck design team met “multiple times” during the 2018 F-150 design process and Ford says its designers, engineers and product managers “embedded” with truck owners to figure out what they wanted in their next pickups.
+The automaker’s truck design team met “multiple times” with customers during the 2018 F-150 design process and Ford says its designers, engineers and product managers “embedded” with truck owners to figure out what they wanted in their next pickups.

 The 2018 redesign signals the first major change in F-150 body styling since the 2015 model year when Ford introduced an aluminum body to the lineup.
 The biggest difference is the new twin-bar grille design which evokes the look of the Super Duty lineup.
 Ford says the grille also accentuates the width of the truck which, if we had to guess, is likely a look preference they’ve heard from customers as a response to how pleasing the 2017 F-150 Raptor is to look at.
 (The Raptor, however, looks wider because it is wider.
 Six inches wider than the F-150, to be exact.)